-The Denver-North Front Range Nonattainment Area for the 2008 Ozone NAAQS covers the counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld with the highest concentration of emissions.
-Figure 1 shows the entire 8-Hour Ozone Nonattainment Area and its two subareas, Northern and Southern.
+The Denver-North Front Range Nonattainment Area for the 2008 Ozone NAAQS covers the counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld counties with the highest concentration of emissions.
+Figure 2 shows the entire 8-Hour Ozone Nonattainment Area and its two subareas, Northern and Southern.
 The boundary between the two subareas is the Boulder/Larimer County line, extended at the same latitude eastward through southern Weld County to the Morgan County line.
+The NFRMPO conducts conformity determinations for the Northern Subarea.